bboll/Challenges-Tests/C++/Input Parsing/README.md

 **base_converter.cpp:**

-Takes a number and its base, as well as a new desired base and outputs the converted number.
+Takes a number and its base as well as a new desired base and outputs the converted number.

+___

+**number_parser.cpp:**

+Takes a set of numbers and parses them using a specific set of odd rules and outputs the numbers that conform while adding commas to the output for readability.